arvindsis11/nutritionix-app-backend/README.md

 ### 6. Nutritionix Service

-Stocklisting Service fetches stock information from a third-party API (such as https://developer.nutritionix.com/) based on food names.
+Nutritionix Service fetches nutrition information from a third-party API (such as https://developer.nutritionix.com/) based on food names.
 It provides food nutrition data, ensuring users have access to the food nutirition information.

 ### 7. Wishlist Service